Payroll Philippines Guide

 • Avoid the costly misclassification trap that resulted in PHP 2.3 million in back payments for one US company.

-• Master the complex regional wage variations across 17 regions - 27% of labor violations involve improper implementation of these differences.
+• Master the complex regional wage variations across 17 regions - 27% of labor violations involve improper implementation of the new PHP 695 (NCR) daily wage orders.

 • Launch in Just 1 week, Not Months: Skip the 3-4 month in-house setup time with solutions that get you operating in as little as 1 week without establishing a legal entity.